xot/ElectraOne/DOCUMENTATION.md

 Sliders are 14 bit, all other controls are 7bit, essentially just buttons sending 0 for off and  127 for on values.

+Only the first 32 CC parameters can be assigned to be 14bit controllers (even though there would be space for more starting at slot 64, but unfortunately neither Ableton nor the E1 fully support that).

 ### Master, return tracks and the transport.

 The master track, return tracks and the transport are controlled through MIDI channel ```MIDI_MASTER_CHANNEL``` with the following CC parameter assignments.